Skincare

 Best Korean Mugwort Skincare Products

 The Korean skincare industry is huge at the moment, and they are most certainly leading the way in terms of trends, science, and innovation.
-There is almost always something new coming from Korea, whether it be a new ‘plant’ extract, species of snail, or even another new brand.
+There is almost always something new coming from Korea, whether it be a unique plant extract, species of snail, or even another new brand.
 There is no doubt that there is something for everyone regarding Korean skincare.

-Round Lab Mugwort Calming Toner is made with mugwort extract, which has anti-inflammatory and soothing properties.
+Round Lab Mugwort Calming Toner is made with Artemisia Vulgaris Extract and Artemisia Princeps Leaf Extract, which have anti-inflammatory and soothing properties.
 It helps calm down redness, itchiness, and flakiness while hydrating and balancing your skin.
 I love how soft and refreshed my skin feels!

 This essence is fermented with double-fermented Artemisia Annua Extract to enhance its potency and absorption.
 It soothes and moisturizes the skin while improving its texture and clarity.